Preventing Frozen Pipes

 - Turn on your water faucets.
 Open hot water faucets to a slow flow, moving water speeds up the thawing process.

 - Find frozen pipes.
-Check your outside walls, under sinks, and in crawl spaces.
+Check any of the areas you deemed vulnerable during the prevention stage (your outside walls, under sinks, and in crawl spaces.)

 - Safely apply heat to the frozen pipes.
 To apply heat you may use electric heat pads, electric hair dryers, portable space heaters, or towels soaked in hot water.
-If you choose to use a hairdryer or similar heat source, always work from an open faucet back toward the frozen area.
-This will help keep potentially trapped steam from bursting the pipe.
+If you choose to use a hairdryer or similar heat source, always work from the open part of the faucet back toward the frozen area.
+This will help keep any potentially trapped steam from bursting the pipe.
 NEVER use anything that projects an open flame to thaw pipes.
 This will heat the pipe too quickly and may cause it to explode causing major water damage to your home/business/property.